Our Lady of Fátima: Fátima prayers and reparations

 At the first apparition, Lúcia wrote, the children were so moved by the radiance that they involuntarily said "Most Holy Trinity, I adore you!
 My God, my God, I love you in the Most Blessed Sacrament."
 Lúcia also said that she heard Mary ask for the following words to be added to the Rosary after the Gloria Patri prayer: "O my Jesus, pardon us, save us from the fires of hell.
 Lead all souls to heaven, especially those in most need."

 According to Vatican teaching on the tradition of Marian visitations, references to the "conversion of sinners" do not necessarily mean religious conversion to the Roman Catholic Church.
 Pope Leo XIII, in his encyclical on the "Unity of the Church, Satis Cognitum", said that would mean the "conversion of heretics or apostates who are 'outside the church and alien to the Christian Faith.'
 Rather, "conversion of sinners" refers to general repentance and an attempt to amend one's life according to the teachings of Jesus for those true Catholics who are fallen into sins.
 Lúcia wrote that she and her cousins defined "sinners" not as non-Catholics but as those who had fallen away from the church or, more specifically, willfully indulged in sinful activity, particularly "sins of the flesh" and "acts of injustice and a lack of charity towards the poor, widows and orphans, the ignorant and the helpless," which she said were even worse than sins of impurity.

 Pontifical approbations

-The Marian cult dedicated to the veneration of the "Immaculate Heart" of the Blessed Virgin Mary is the central message of Fátima, though any ecclesiastical approbation nor imprimatur does not imply that the church provides an infallible guarantee on the supernatural nature of the event.

 Karl Rahner and other theologians opines that the Pontiff, by authoritatively fostering the Marian veneration in places such as Fátima and Lourdes, motivate the faithful into an acceptance of divine faith.
 In October 1930, Bishop da Silva declared that the apparitions at Fátima were "worthy of belief," and approved public devotion to the Blessed Virgin under the title Our Lady of Fátima.
 Since then, the Vatican granted indulgences and permitted special Liturgies of the Mass to be celebrated in Fátima.